cjlcoursework/udacity-capstone-project/README.md

 ## Summary
 This is a capstone project for a data engineering nanodegree.
 The purpose of this capstone is to correlate and integrate US immigration data and global temperature data.

-The outcome is that:
+The outcome is that we can at least join US destinations to other 'source' countries and have both source and destination temperatures.
+But this is a limited set of joinable data, and once we've made tose joins, there is no obvious correlation in the data we have.

+Sepcificaly:
 1. the data can only be correlated over certain US destinations and joined at the country level as opposed to city and state level
-2. within that limited scope US destinations  can be joined to Global temperatures
+2. within that limited scope US destinations  can be joined to Global temperatures from other locations
 3. That is not to say that there is a real causal relationship or even correlation between immigration and climate, only that the data sets can be joined and reported.
 4. We would need to gather more data to establish any real relationship